Mithras44/Airbnb_analysis/README.md

 ## 7_Data_Modeling.ipynb

-This model extends the regression models from `6_Borough_Analysis.ipynb`
+This model extends the regression models from `6_Borough_Analysis.ipynb` using Keras but needs to be expanded with different logarithmic regression models

 ## Additional files